cronvel/rest-query/PROMISE_ASYNC_AWAIT_TODO.md

 ## Usage Overview

-OK?
+OK	GET root
+.
 GET doc
 .
+GET collection
+.
 GET attachment
 .
-POST doc
+POST a doc on a collection
 .
 POST doc+attachment with multipart body
 .
-POST to built-in method
+POST on doc to built-in method
 .
+POST on doc to userland method
+.
+POST on collection to built-in method
-POST to userland method
+.
+POST on collection to userland method
 .
 PUT doc
 .
 PUT attachment
 .
 PATCH doc